vinay-debug/work-packages/README.md

-# experiements
+# Work-packages

+This repo is meant for modular mini projects before they become main-stream in REANCare.
+The contributions to this are welcome.
+So fork it if you feel!
+Please check out the open items ...

+* Any new serious feature exploration
-Playground to test new features
+* Playground to test new ideas